blues/12factor/content/factors/authentication/index.md

 ---
 title: 'Authentication'
 description: 'Apply a cloud-centric security model.'
-date: 2023-10-20
+date: 2024-09-11
 weight: 10
 ---

+**A twelve-factor thing never stores keys, certs or secrets in flash or removable media, and never relies on the cloud management service for key creation or rotation.** Instead, a connected product should always ensure the presence of a secure enclave or Hardware Security Module (HSM) integrated into the part of the product responsible for communication with the cloud management service over one or more RATs.
+The HSM is responsible for device authentication to the cloud service and never delivers its keys to the edge device.

-30+ year HSM-based device authentication; shorter duration cloud cents with automatic rotation when root certs change.
-Even though it's a client, the security model is the inverse of PC desktops: first protect the server against client spoofing, then protect the device against a cloud MITM.
+Cloud-based certs on the device management service should never be shared with devices and should be rotated if and when root certificates change.
+Even though the twelve-factor thing is a client device, the security model should be thought of as an inverse of how PC desktop security is managed relative to cloud services.
+It is essential to first protect the service against client spoofing, then to protect an individual device against cloud-based Man-in-the-Middle attacks.